microsoft/promptflow/docs/reference/pf-command-reference.md

 `--environment-variables`

 Environment variables to set by specifying a property path and value.
 Example: --environment-variable key1="\`${my_connection.api_key}\`" key2="value2".
 The value reference to connection keys will be resolved to the actual value, and all environment variables specified will be set into `os.environ`.

+`--verbose`

+Show more details for each step during serve.

+`--debug`

+Show debug information during serve.

 ## pf connection